The Metal Manometer

 Bourdon’s story came to an end on Sept.
 29. 1884, when they laid him to rest in Paris’ famous Père Lachaise Cemetery.
 His grave is among those of many famous writers, artists and musicians.
 Here you will find the remains of Oscar Wilde, Sarah Bernhardt, Frederic Chopin, Claude Debussy, Edith Piaf, Marcel Proust and many others.
 Oh, and also Mr. Jim Morrison of The Doors fame.

 The cemetery has a website, where they list all the famous people who rest there for all eternity.
-I looked for Eugene Bourdon’s name, but they do not include him on their list.
+I looked for Eugene Bourdon’s name, but they do not include him on that list.
 Apparently, he is no longer famous enough.
 But that doesn’t surprise me, and it shouldn’t surprise you either.
 These days, the pressure gauge is a commodity.
-Yes, it won a gold medal at the Paris World’s Fair in 1849.
-Yes, it stood side-by-side with the first computer.
+Yet it won a gold medal at the Paris World’s Fair in 1849.
+Yes, it stood side-by-side with one of the first computers.
 And yes, it even beat out the saxophone for the big prize.
 But these days, it’s just a simple pressure gauge.
 Ho hum.

-Ah, but know there was a time in the world when people perished in horrible boiler explosions for lack of that simple gauge.
+Ah, but know this: There was a time in the world when people perished in horrible boiler explosions for lack of that simple gauge.
 And those explosions would still be running rampant now if not for Eugene Bourdon’s invention.